← Back to Blog

 Lead handling - capturing enquiries when you're on the tools, so missed calls don't become missed jobs.

-Any software worth paying for needs to cover at least three of these without you spending hours configuring it every time something changes.
+Any plumbing software worth paying for needs to cover at least three of these without you spending hours configuring it every time something changes.
+The most common mistake plumbers make is paying for a tool that does all five on paper but only ever using one or two of the features in practice.

-There are four platforms that come up consistently for UK plumbers.
-Here's an honest look at each one.
+There are four platforms that come up consistently when UK plumbers look at plumbing software.
+Here's an honest look at each one - what it's good at, what it isn't, and what it'll cost you.

 Tradify